CurtisBarogla/PHPLock/README.md

 # Lockey Component

-This library provides a simple way to attribute a lock to a specific user on a resource preserving its integrity.
+This library provides a simple way to attribute a lock to a specific user on a resource preserving its integrity in case of multiple access.

 0. [How to install](#0-installing-the-component)
 1. [Why ?](#1-why)